 The FLR(HRO) success rate varies significantly by application type.
 Article 8 family life claims with strong evidence and UK-settled partners / parents / children typically have moderate-to-high success rates (often 50%+).
 Article 8 private life claims succeed where qualifying residence thresholds are met or very significant obstacles to integration are clearly demonstrated.
 Article 3 medical claims have low success rates post-AM (Zimbabwe) [2020] UKSC 17 — the threshold is exceptionally high.
 Discretionary leave requires truly exceptional circumstances.
 The Home Office does not publish FLR(HRO) success rates by route.
 Legal representation, comprehensive evidence, and engagement with case law substantially improve outcomes.

 Requirements vary by claim type.
 Article 8 family life: genuine subsisting relationship with UK-settled partner / parent / child; insurmountable obstacles to family life continuing outside the UK; children's best interests considered.
 Article 8 private life: residence thresholds (7+ years under 18; half of life aged 18-24; 20+ years aged 25+) OR very significant obstacles to integration in country of return.
 Article 3 medical: serious illness with no available appropriate treatment in country of return; real risk of serious, rapid, irreversible decline / intense suffering.
 Discretionary leave: compelling and exceptional circumstances outside the standard rules.
-Suitability under Part 9 grounds must also be met.
+Suitability under the Part Suitability grounds must also be met.

 Yes — applicants who cannot afford the £1,407 FLR(HRO) fee plus IHS may apply for a fee waiver.
 The Home Office considers waiving the fee if payment would leave the applicant unable to meet essential living needs (accommodation, food, heating).
 Fee waivers are particularly common for FLR(FP) and FLR(HRO) routes.
 The fee waiver application is submitted before the FLR(HRO) application; processing takes 4-8 weeks.
 Required evidence includes 6 months of bank statements, benefit award letters, payslips (if any), accommodation costs, and regular expenses.
 If granted, no application fee or IHS is paid.
 If refused, the applicant has 28 days to pay the fee and proceed.

 Yes — most human rights visa holders are permitted to work in the UK without restrictions.
-The eVisa or BRP will confirm work entitlement.
+The eVisa will confirm work entitlement.
 Some grants of discretionary leave outside the Immigration Rules may have conditions attached, so always check the specific visa documentation.
 There are generally no restrictions on the type of employment or self-employment.
 Recourse to public funds is typically restricted — most FLR(HRO) grants come with a "no recourse to public funds" condition unless specifically removed.
 Public funds restrictions can be challenged separately if causing destitution.

 Yes — FLR(HRO) on medical grounds is made under Article 3 ECHR.
 The threshold is very high following the Supreme Court decision in AM (Zimbabwe) v SSHD [2020] UKSC 17.
 You must demonstrate that removal would expose you to a real risk of being subjected to a serious, rapid, and irreversible decline in health resulting in intense suffering or a significant reduction in life expectancy — AND that appropriate medical treatment is not available in the country of return.
 Required evidence: specialist consultant reports, treatment records, country condition evidence on healthcare availability, prognosis with and without continued UK treatment, and independent country-specific medical expert opinion.
 Most Article 3 medical claims fail because some treatment is available abroad.